Subsection 9.1.1 Objects as instance variables

 public void copyCity(Address otherAddr) {

-// This will not work because the city instance variable is private
+// This code can't directly access the city instance variable

 addr.setCity(otherAddr.getCity());